a4g-11/NetGuru-SignUp1-TestNG/README.md

 * Download Project Files From GitHub Repository
 * Run Test As TestNG Suite

+Comment:
+- IMPORTANT!!!
+This form allows to RUN THIS TEST AUTOMATION ONLY ONE TIME time with email "tech150@mailpoof.com" for registration.
+- When account created its not possible to delete.
+- To run TEST AUTOMATION over again this for this test case email in the script should be changed to different (for example) "tech180@mailpoof.com"
+- Its possible to change number ### "tech###@mailpoof.com" to diferent value in the main javascript file and save it as TestNG Suite, then run this Test Automation over again.

 ## Setting Up Eclipse to RUN Test

 1. Install Eclipse